gbrunner/adv-programming-for-gis-and-rs/Week 5/README.md

 1. Create a new Jupyter Notebook that:
   - Contains a map
   - Zooms to a particular city of interest
-  - Changes the basemap from the default Terrain basemap-
+  - Changes the basemap from the default Terrain basemap
   - Please use Markdown to apply meaningful discriptions of your steps.
 2. Create a second notebook that geocodes the attached CSV of addresses.
 Please include a popup with each!
-3. (**Bonus**) - Save this as a webmap following from this example (https://developers.arcgis.com/python/guide/working-with-web-maps-and-web-scenes/#Saving-or-Updating-a-web-map).
+3. Save this as a webmap following from this example (https://developers.arcgis.com/python/guide/working-with-web-maps-and-web-scenes/#Saving-or-Updating-a-web-map).
 Be sure to go to ArcGIS online and check that the Webmap is there!